wvlet/airframe/airframe-scalatest/README.md

-airframe-spec
+airframe-scalatest
 ===

-airframe-spec is a base trait for writing tests using ScalaTest.
+airframe-scalatest is a base trait for writing tests using ScalaTest.

-With airframe-spec, you can:
+With airframe-scalatest, you can:
 - Configuring loggers automatically
 - Reload log levels periodically using log-test.properties file in `src/test/resources` folder.